 Khrushchev was greeted by a who’s who of Hollywood.
 Everyone from Elizabeth Taylor to Frank Sinatra had vied for a spot on the 400 guest only list.
 More importantly, the studio was on edge desperately hoping and praying that Marilyn, would arrive on time and ‘in character’.
 She was known for being notoriously late for everything and usual kept most people waiting.
-But Marrilyn had indeed arrived on time, in fact, she was early.
-The president of Twentieth Century Fox, Spyros Skouras, anxiously checked on Marilyn that she had, as instructed, donned a tight, low-cut black dress to bedazzle the Soviet Premier.
+But Marrilyn surprised everyone by arriving on time, in fact, she was early.
+The president of 20th Century Fox, Spyros Skouras, anxiously checked on Marilyn that she had as instructed donned a tight, low-cut black dress to bedazzle the Soviet Premier.
 (It wasn’t uncommon for stars to be told what to do.
 Studios in the day ‘owned’ stars and sexism was rife.)

 Once Khrushchev’s motorcade had pulled up, and all necessary precaution had been taken, he sat at the head of the table at the studio luncheon.
 Marilyn sat at a table not too far away from the head table with film producer David Brown and Henry Fonda.
-From her view of the luncheon hall she would witness the antics of a somewhat rude and heckling guest of honour as he was introduced by the studios boss.
-Skouras and Krushchev would banter for some time in awkward conversation about unemployment, American aid and state monopoly (Communism).
+From her view of the luncheon hall observed Skouras and Krushchev banter in awkward conversation about unemployment, American aid and state monopoly (Communism).

 In his own speech that followed, Khrushchev continued to grow bullish.
 “Now I have a question for you,” he said.
 “Which country has the best ballet ?
 Yours?
 You do not even have a permanent opera and ballet theater.
 Your theaters thrive on what is given to them by rich people.
 In our country, it is the state that gives the money.
 And the best ballet is in the Soviet Union.
 It is our pride.”